5 Ways to Express Your Love to an Adult Child

 A client I’ll call Jan was bewildered by her young adult daughter’s reactions to her well-meaning advice and observations.
 “I’m her mother,” she told me.
 “Who else will love her enough to tell her the truth?
 So I tell her what I think about her weight and her bad taste in men.
 She should know this comes from love.
 But she either gets angry or just stops listening.”

 Your love for your adult child and the pain of seeing him or her make mistakes, face disappointment or rejection can inspire interventions that shut down communication.

-Speaking without thinking or rushing to give unasked for advice, can build barriers instead of continuing warm ties between you and your adult children.
-What may make perfect sense to you may sound and feel outrageous and insensitive to your adult child and come across as lack of respect for his independence or faith in her competence.
+Speaking without thinking, or rushing to give unasked-for advice, can build barriers instead of continuing warm ties between you and your adult children.
+What may make perfect sense to you may sound and feel outrageous and insensitive to your adult child.
+It can also come across as a lack of respect for his independence or faith in her competence.

 So how can you best communicate your love to your adult child?